Sanket-Balani/wine_chatbot/README.md

 - `app.py`: The main Streamlit application script.
 - `index_corpus.py`: Script for preprocessing and indexing the corpus into Elasticsearch.
 - `requirements.txt`: A list of required Python packages for the project.
-- `sample_qa.json`: JSON file containing sample question-answer pairs for predefined responses.
+- `Sample Question Answers.json`: JSON file containing sample question-answer pairs for predefined responses.
-- `corpus.pdf`: The PDF file containing the corpus of wine-related information.
+- `Corpus.pdf`: The PDF file containing the corpus of wine-related information.
+- `Wine Chatbot PDF.pdf`: The PDF file containing the project related information.
+- `chatbot_video.mp4`: The video demonstratin of the project.

 ## Troubleshooting